Kadxy/Next-API/README.md

 Wallet members are able to create API keys bound to the wallet, all requests using the API key will be billed to the wallet.

-Wallet owner can access every usage log of the wallet, including the API key name.
+Wallet owner can access every usage log of the wallet, including the IP address, API key name and usage.

+_NOTE: Once the member leaves the wallet, API key bound to the wallet will be invisible and invalidated permanently._

 ### Wallet Limit & Upgrade